 While a disc is playing, press the Repeat Button (1) on the remote.
-Each press of the Repeat Button (2) will cycle through the available repeat modes.
+The Repeat icon will appear on screen, indicating the new repeat mode.
+Each press of the Repeat Button (1) will cycle through the available repeat modes.
 To end Repeat play, continue pressing the Repeat Button (1) until the Off mode is selected.